Yarra Valley Water

 Account Number: 47-6808

-Please send the remittance advice to [email protected] (please quote your ‘FOI Reference Number’ in your remittance).
+Once you have made the payment of the application fee, please send the remittance advice to [email protected] and quote your ‘FOI Reference Number’ in your remittance.